 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on April 24, 2019 and will close on August 23, 2019.
-As of June 5, 2019, no comments were submitted.
+For this evaluation cycle, the commenting period opened on April 24, 2019 and closed on August 23, 2019; no public comments were submitted.